Donation & Gift Policy – General Collections

-Queen’s University Library’s rich and deep collections are central to the academic enterprise and among the very best in the country.
+Queen’s University Library’s rich and deep collections are central to the academic enterprise.
 Students and faculty place a high value on the resources we provide to support their learning, teaching and research.
 From a collection of six volumes donated in 1840 and now housed in Special Collections, our physical holdings have grown to include over 2.2 million items.

 The Library will consider accepting gifts that comply with its collection development policies.
 Of primary interest are potential gifts which are unique, rare and/or have significant provenance, or those that complete existing collections.